Which States Have the Cheapest Daycare? [2026 Full Ranking]

-Mississippi leads at $650/month for infant center care — that's $6,900 less per year than the national average.
-The bottom 10 states are all in the South and lower Midwest.
-Infant care costs, sorted lowest to highest.
+Mississippi leads at $650/month for infant center care — $6,900 less per year than the national average.
+The bottom 10 are all in the South and lower Midwest.
+Scroll to find your state, or type below.

 Mississippi